Do I get those pics sent to me? Yes.

 Before the guys reading this reach for their phones or cameras, let me explain a few things.

 Some of you may have noticed I’m a woman who writes about sex – a lot.
 A few people have worked out that I also like men and sex in general.

 There’s no such thing, in my opinion, as an ugly erection – provided I am in the right frame of mind!
-If I’m drinking a cup of coffee and looking at pictures of puppies and flowers, I probably don’t want a dick pic popping up (literally) in my messages.
+If I’m drinking a cup of coffee and looking at pictures of puppies and flowers, I probably don’t want a one popping up (literally) in my messages.
 If I’m doing my taxes or the housework, and an image of an aroused, naked man appears on my screen, the chances are I’ll look away.
-If I’m chatting to a girlfriend about a social event, and a dick appears in a message, it will be completely disregarded.
+If I’m chatting to a girlfriend about a social event, and it appears in a message, it will be completely disregarded.

 A long time ago, before the internet and phones in cameras, we had flashers.
 Jokes would be made about men in long raincoats.
 These men would expose their sexual equipment to a woman, without being asked, usually on a deserted street late at night.
 I vividly remember my own experience with a flasher many years ago.
 For a fraction of a second I genuinely thought, “That would be quite impressive in other circumstances.”
 And then I ran.